inaimathi/langnostic/drafts/do-you-even-lift.md

 ## Diet

 Lately[^as-in], I've been working out a fuck-ton more than usual.
 And watching my diet.
 Mostly with an aim for better nutritional input, with a minor focus on eliminating some of my digestive issues.
 Its incidentally been pushing me further and further towards a vegan diet.
-I still occasionally have sushi, and no one is taking the honey out of my tea[^although-to-be-fair] any time soon, but I've otherwise had no other animal or animal byproducts.
+I still occasionally have sushi, and no one is taking the honey out of my tea[^although-to-be-fair] any time soon, but I've otherwise had no animal or animal byproducts.
 And the past week in particular has been free even of those transgressions.

 [^as-in]: As in "for the past half-year or so", rather than just the usual week-long burst of activity.
 [^although-to-be-fair]: Although, to be fair, I've also been having steadily less tea as time goes on.
 So there's also that.